SaranyaVelu-SK/js-projects/README.md

 Each folder represents a single concept-focused project.

 ### js-projects
+- variables-basics
+- mini-calculator
-- variables-basics/
+- guess-the-number
-- to be added...
+- ... to be continued

 Inside each project folder: